kevroletin/kevroletin.github.io/_posts/2017-12-21-blockchain-intro.markdown

 First one is a database with sharding.
-You install the same instance of the database server on several nodes and split dataset between them *(here we assuming no redundancy, all nodes have different not intersecting parts of data)*.
+You install the same instance of the database server on several nodes and split dataset between them *(here we assume no redundancy, all nodes have different not intersecting parts of data)*.
 If one node fails then your whole distributed service becomes malfunctioned since it can't serve data from the failed node.
 This is distributed system which can't tolerate any